ARTHUR McKIMMON II (1918-2008)

 McKimmon received an award from the AIA in 1970 for his work in restoring the original 1813 State Bank in downtown Raleigh.
 He retired in 1994 but continued to consult for Edwards Associates.
 In 2004, the Governor awarded him the Order of the Long Leaf Pine.

-1956 - The Arthur McKimmon House, 2751 Toxey Drive, Raleigh.
-Now 4200 square feet.
+1956 - The Arthur McKimmon House, 2751 Toxey Drive, Raleigh NC.
+Expanded to 4200 square feet.
 McKimmon designed the gardens in the back and tended them for over 40 years.
 Sold in 1995 to his son and daughter in law James and Angela McKimmon.
 Sold in 2001 to Eric and Sharon Harris who still owned it as of 2013.
 Sold in 2014 to Alan H. Peterson and Priscilla Kistler.
 Richard Hall added on to the right side, top picture.
 Originally it looked like the bottom photo.

-1961 - The John and Joyce Pope Residence, 2520 Glenwood Avenue, Raleigh.
+1961 - The John and Joyce Pope Residence, 2520 Glenwood Avenue, Raleigh NC.
 Overlooks the Carolina Country Club golf course.
 Deeded in 2015 to Amanda and James Pope.
 Photo by Leilani Carter.

-1965 - The Charles and Florence Winston Residence, 3504 Chaucer Place, Raleigh.
+1965 - The Charles and Florence Winston Residence, 3504 Chaucer Place, Raleigh NC.
 Charles Winston was McKimmon's cousin.
 As of 2011 still owned by the Winston family.

-1966 - The Lee Miller House, 1601 Beechgrove Road, Raleigh.
+1966 - The Lee Miller House, 1601 Beechgrove Drive, Raleigh NC.
 On two acres.
 3100 sf.
 Designed by McKimmon and Rogers.
 Addition plans in 1990 by Mckimmon Edwards and Shawcroft.
 Sold in 2012 to Kelly E. Lawrence and Bryan Strawberry.

-Sources include: M. Ruth Little's The Development of Modernism in Raleigh1945-1965, Metro Magazine, Midtown Residential Real Estate, Metro Magazine, interview with Arthur McKimmon, History of The North Carolina Chapter of the AIA 1913-1998: An Architectural Heritage by C. David Jackson and Charlotte V. Brown, Albert Jenkins, David Potter, former daughter-in-law Angela Vurnakes, Snowy Albright.
+Sources include: M. Ruth Little's The Development of Modernism in Raleigh 1945-1965; interview with Arthur McKimmon; History of The North Carolina Chapter of the AIA 1913-1998: An Architectural Heritage by C. David Jackson and Charlotte V. Brown; Albert Jenkins; David Potter; former daughter-in-law Angela Vurnakes; Snowy Albright.